md-zaman/docker-learning/Mosh/Readme.md.txt

     adduser
     - adds a user
     adduser zaman
-    - you will get may info as well as options here.
+    - you will get many info as well as options here.

 lesson26 - Managing Groups